dcodeIO/MetaScript/README.md

 * **include(filename:string, absolute:boolean=)**
   Includes another source file. `absolute` defaults to `false` (relative)
-* **indent(str:string, indent:string|number):string** indents a block of text using the specified indentation given either as a whitespace string or number of whitespaces to use
+* **indent(str:string, indent:string|number):string** indents a block of text using the specified indentation given either as a whitespace string or number of whitespaces to use.
+* **escapestr(str:string):string**
+  Ecapes a string to be used inside of a single or double quote enclosed JavaScript string.

 Additionally, there is one internal variable named `__` (2x underscore) that remembers the current indentation level.
 This is used for example to indent included sources exactly like the meta block that contains the include call.